 The court may exercise supplemental jurisdiction over the claim(s) that fall outside of its original jurisdiction if they share a common nucleus of operative facts with a claim within its original jurisdiction (eg, when the claims arise from the same accident).
 Curiously, the court’s decision to exercise supplemental jurisdiction depends on whether the original claim is based on federal-question or diversity jurisdiction.

 If the original claim is based on federal-question jurisdiction, a court may exercise supplemental jurisdiction or decline to do so for any of the following reasons:

 - the supplemental claim raises a novel/complex state law issue

 - the supplemental claim predominates over the original claims

 - the original claims have been dismissed

 If the original claim is based on diversity jurisdiction, a court is prohibited from exercising supplemental jurisdiction if the supplemental claim:

 - would contaminate diversity of citizenship between the opposing plaintiffs and defendants or

 - seeks $75,000 or less and is made by a plaintiff (1) against parties added through joinder, intervention, or impleader or (2) seeking to join through compulsory joinder or intervention.

-UWorld created this flowchart to help you navigate the not-so-confounding supplemental jurisdiction process.
+UWorld Legal created this flowchart to help you navigate the not-so-confounding rules for supplemental jurisdiction.